 22. List any complaints of discrimination filed with your division/program area for the reporting period to include: Date of complaint, name of person who filed the complaint, and nature of the complaint (brief statement).
-If none, enter N/A. Training 23.
-Has the Title VI Liaison received Title VI training within the last two years?
-If yes, briefly describe.
-0.4 24.
-Has the program area received Title VI training within the last two years?
+If none, enter N/A.

+24. Has the program area received Title VI training within the last two years?

 Mark only one oval.

+Yes No

-Yes No 25.
-Does the program area have a Title VI training request?
+25. Does the program area have a Title VI training request?
 If yes, please describe the type of training.

-26. What is the process to ensure that all staff within the program area is taking the MDT 1097W Title VI Nondiscrimination training Major Accomplishments 27.
-Promoting and providing diversity in the decision-making process; addressing/mitigating any possible adverse impacts on minority communities.
-28. List any efforts your program area has made to your processes towards compliance with Title VI.
+26. What is the process to ensure that all staff within the program area is taking the MDT 1097W Title VI Nondiscrimination training

+Major Accomplishments

+27. Promoting and providing diversity in the decision-making process; addressing/mitigating any possible adverse impacts on minority communities.

+List any efforts your program area has made to your processes towards compliance with Title VI.

 29. Please attach all supplemental documents.

 Files submitted: